thansen0/clone-robotics-challenge/README.md

 My `static` global variables were also a bit of a tenuous design choice, as although I usually wouldn't write C++ programs this way I felt it was appropriate given the scope of the project.
 Similarly while I'm a big fan of add_subdirectory in cmake, it felt like overkill for a take home project.

-## Running
+## Run Env

-I build and ran this project on Ubuntu 24.04.
-It should require no additional dependencies beyond basic C++17 programs.
+I build and ran this project on Ubuntu 24.04, although it should work on most linux systems.